wrex/rexs.tips/content/guitar/2020-03-17-note-locations.md

 Practice finding notes on different strings using these four octave shapes.
 Be sure to use the shapes in both directions (moving from a lower note to a higher, and vice versa).

+<a name="TDG005"></a>
+{{< admonition type="success" title="TDG005 • Octave Shapes" details=true >}}
+As usual, our proficiency pace is half notes at 60 BPM.
+As always, try it without a metronome first.

+Instead of the cycle of fourths, we'll just use the open string notes: EADGBe.
+The test is to use octave shapes to move both up and down the fretboard to find notes.

+Starting with the open E on the sixth string.
+Say "E" out loud as you pluck the open string.
+Next use octave shape 1 to move up the fretboard.
+Play and say "E" at the 2nd fret of the D string.
+Then use shape 1a to move up another octave to the 5th fret of the 2nd string.

+We can't continue onto thinner strings because we are out of strings, so use shape 2a to find the E on the 5th string at the 7th fret.
+(Technically, this E is in a lower octave even though you are moving up the fretboard.)

+We can't continue onto thicker strings, so back to shape 1 and play the E at the 9th fret of the 3rd string.

+Finally, shape 1a onto the 12th fret of the high E string.

+We've now played an E on all six strings.

+[As an aside: we played E in three different octaves.
+Every time we used shape 1 or 1a we moved up an octave, but when we used shape 2 we went back *down* an octave.]

+Now we are going to start with the A at the 12th fret.
+Play and say "A" there, then use shape 2 to find the A on the 2nd string at the 10th fret.
+Continue the zigzag patter back down the fretboard until you reach the open A on the 5th string.

+Repeat the exercise for the remaining open string (or 12th fret) notes: G, B, and the high E string.

+Pass criteria: You can use octave shapes to play every open string note everywhere on the fretboard at 60 BPM with half notes.
+{{< /admonition >}}

 ### 5. One string at a time

 Now that you know the octave shapes you can use them as a temporary crutch for learning the notes on other strings.